Publications and Preprints

 (with Dr. Soumyashant Nayak).

-Broadly, my research interest lies in the theory of operator algebras.
-It is well established that focusing on Hilbert space operators often provides insights into the study of structure theory of von Neumann algebras.
+My research lies at the intersection of functional analysis and operator algebras, with a focus on structural and spectral properties of bounded linear operators on Hilbert spaces.
 I am interested in exploring key equivalence relations such as similarity, quasi-similarity, unitary equivalence, and using these to address approximation problems in operator algebras.

 “On the Jordan-Chevalley-Dunford decomposition of operators in type \(I\) Murray-von Neumann algebras”, shows at first that, for \(n \ge 3\), the mapping on \(M_n(\mathbb C)\) which sends a matrix to its diagonalizable part in its Jordan-Chevalley decomposition, is norm-unbounded on any neighbourhood of the zero matrix.
-Then using the unboundedness of the Jordan-Chevalley decomposition in \(M_n(\mathbb C)\), and convergence of the normalized power sequence for spectral operators in \(\mathscr B(\mathscr H)\), it gives a canonical Jordan-Chevalley-Dunford decomposition for densely-defined closed operators affiliated with a type \(I\) finite von Neumann algebra, by meaningfully identifying a scalar-type part and a quasinilpotent part.
-It also proves the convergence of normalized power sequence such operators.
-By observing that for a (bounded) operator in a type \(I\) finite von Neumann algebra, the aforesaid scalar-type and quasinilpotent parts in the Jordan-Chevalley-Dunford decomposition, need not be bounded, the functorial nature of Murray-von Neumann algebras indicates that considering unbounded affiliated operators is both necessary and natural in the quest for a Jordan-Chevalley-Dunford decomposition for bounded operators in finite von Neumann algebras.
+Then leveraging the unboundedness of the Jordan-Chevalley decomposition in \(M_n(\mathbb C)\), establishes a canonical Jordan-Chevalley-Dunford decomposition for densely-defined closed operators affiliated with a type \(I\) finite von Neumann algebra, by meaningfully identifying a scalar-type part and a quasinilpotent part; mirroring the Jordan-Chevalley decomposition for matrices, and the Dunford decomposition for spectral operators.
+It also proves the convergence of normalized power sequence of such operators by making an essential use of the corresponding result for spectral operators.
+For a (bounded) operator in a type \(I\) finite von Neumann algebra, the aforesaid scalar-type and quasinilpotent parts in the Jordan-Chevalley-Dunford decomposition need not be bounded, and the functorial nature of this decomposition indicates that considering unbounded affiliated operators is both necessary and natural in the quest for a Jordan-Chevalley-Dunford decomposition for bounded operators in type $II_1$ von Neumann algebras.